 \subsubsection{Alternative specifications}

 The results from the previous subsection stand up to a multitude of robustness checks.
-In table \ref{tab:5.1}, I present several variants of my empirical strategy for wholesalers.
-I use the linear trend-adjustment as my preferred specification as this enables direct comparison to the indirect pass-through estimates in section \ref{section:5}.
+In Table \ref{tab:5.1}, I present several variants of my empirical strategy for producers.
+I use the linear trend-adjustment as my preferred specification as this enables direct comparison to the indirect pass-through estimates later on (see section \ref{section:5}).
 Moreover, I normalize the baseline period in $t-2$ so that cumulative wholesale and retail results line up temporally.
 Note that changing the baseline period has no bearing on the estimated coefficients from equation \ref{eq:2} and simply amounts to a (downward) level shift in cumulative wholesale price level effects.
-For the baseline specification (column 1), I estimate equation \ref{eq:2} with time and county fixed effects but no controls.
+For the baseline specification (column 1), I estimate equation \ref{eq:2} with time fixed effects but no controls.
 Column 2 shows that the estimated effects are virtually identical when including county-level controls.
-Column 3 shows that effects increase when county FE are omitted.
-Effect sizes are not affected by winsorizing (column 4) or including outliers (column 5), but standard errors tend to be larger in both cases compared to the baseline specification.\footnote{Recall that I trim the top and bottom 0.5\% of inflation per month in the baseline specification.} Column 6 shows price level effects when region-time FE are used to control for the pre-trend rather than the linear trend adjustment.
-I omit county FE from column 6 since they are based on all three events and the pre-trend is only present for a single event (event 2).
-Instead, I include time-variant county controls as these should capture additional confounding differences in price trends during event 2.\footnote{With the region-time FE specification, results are robust to including county FE, omitting controls, and a variety of other specifications.
+Column 3 shows that effects decrease slightly when county FE are included to capture price trends (since equation \ref{eq:2} is in first differences).
+Effect sizes are similar when the dependent variable is winsorized (column 4) or includes outliers (column 5) but standard errors tend to be larger in both cases compared to the baseline specification.\footnote{Recall that I trim the top and bottom 0.5\% of inflation per month in the baseline specification.} Column 6 shows that results are unchanged when the bite variable is trimmed by 0.5\%, indicating that the main results are not driven by treatment intensity outliers.
+Columns 7-9 show results when the dependent variable is not adjusted for a linear pre-trend.
+Column 7 shows price level effects when region-time FE are used to control for the pre-trend.\footnote{In column 7 I include time-variant county controls as these should capture additional confounding differences in price trends during event 2.
+Results are robust to including county FE, omitting controls, and a variety of other specifications.